What Agency Do You Contact for Help with a Workers’ Compensation Claim in Massachusetts?

 After sustaining a work-related injury, your Boston Workers’ Compensation attorney can help you inform the DIA of your need for compensation.
 To do so, you must submit a completed Form 110 to the DIA and send a copy to your employer’s Workers’ Compensation insurance carrier.

 If you’re unsure what information you need to gather in order to file a successful Workers’ Compensation claim, the DIA spells it out on its website.
 That being said, it’s still important to hire an attorney.
 Compiling your medical records, lost wages, witness statements, and other supporting evidence can be difficult.
-While Massachusetts’ Department of Industrial Accidents can tell you which evidence you need to include on Form 110 and what to bring to your first conciliation meeting, your attorney can help you to compile that evidence.
+While Massachusetts’ Department of Industrial Accidents can tell you which evidence you need to include on Form 110 and what to bring to your first conciliation meeting, your Waltham, MA workers’ compensation lawyer can help you to compile that evidence.

 The DIA allows injured Massachusetts workers to submit Form 110 by mail or in person.
 Remember, your attorney can help you complete this form and send it to the Department of Industrial Accidents to begin accessing Workers’ Compensation benefits properly.
 The DIA will tell you what forms you need to file, but it won’t help you file them.